3XCeptional/Data-Science-Roadmap/foundations-data-manipulation.md

 import matplotlib.pyplot as plt # Import matplotlib for extra plot customization import pandas as pd

-# Sample DataFrame - assuming 'df' is your cleaned data from above
+# Sample DataFrame - assuming 'df' is already created as in the previous snippet)

 # Create a bar chart - visualize 'Value' for each 'Category'
 sns.barplot(x='Category', y='Value', data=df) # Create the bar chart